InventorsDev/sdg-007-backend/README.md

 This App provides a solution that addresses the Sustainable Development Goal (SDG) 3: Ensure healthy lives and promote well-being for all at all ages, with focus on avoiding usage of harmful drugs.

-## Usage
-To make use of the Drug Verification app,

-Install `npm` or `yarn` if you dont have any of them already installed.

-After clonning the repo to your local machine and moving into the cloned folder

-### Install dependencies
-$ npm install

-### Serve with hot reload at localhost:3000
-$ npm run dev

-### Build for production and launch server
-$ npm run build
-$ npm run start

-### Generate static project
-$ npm run generate

 ## Authors

 [@Olawanle Joel](https://github.com/olawanlejoel)